corda/corda-docs-portal/content/en/platform/corda/5.0/_index.md

 Corda is a {{< tooltip >}}DLT{{< /tooltip >}} application platform for the creation and operation of decentralized applications, written using a rich Java {{< tooltip >}}API{{< /tooltip >}}.
 These applications are created using standard Java development tools and packaged using Corda tooling.
-Once packaged, applications are deployed onto Corda which executes both applications and ledger update workflows on behalf of organizational entities.
+Once packaged, applications are deployed onto Corda, which executes both applications and ledger update workflows on behalf of organizational entities.

 # Why DLT?
 DLT is a digital system for recording, storing, and processing digital data in a decentralized way across a network of computers, perhaps in different locations and involving multiple organizations.